soumikpaul006/LaunchTracker-SpaceX/README.md

 # LaunchTracker SpaceX

 LaunchTracker SpaceX is a modern Android application that provides real-time tracking and detailed information about SpaceX launches.
-Built with Jetpack Compose and following clean architecture principles, the app offers a responsive and adaptive UI that works seamlessly across different device sizes and orientations.
+Built with Jetpack Compose and following MVVM architecture principles, the app offers a responsive and adaptive UI that works seamlessly across different device sizes and orientations.

 # Medium Device